ome/omero-guide-fiji/docs/threshold_scripting_macro_language.rst

 #.
 In the *Settings* tab, turning channels on/off will also show/hide
    ROIs assigned to those channels.

-   Info tab in iviewer and clicking on OMERO.figure in the Open with

 #.
 A script was used previously to run on the whole **idr0021** Project
    and produce the resulting CSV file.
 We can now download this file